Bohemian F.C.: Supporters and rivalries

 Bohs' fan base is mainly drawn from the northside of Dublin and their supporters share a bitter rivalry with Southside club, Shamrock Rovers.
 However, the club has many fans from other parts of the city, across Ireland and worldwide.
 The club shares a rivalry with their Northside neighbours Shelbourne largely because of geographical proximity as both clubs are now located roughly just 1 mile apart, and also because they featured prominently in the early days of Dublin football, when nationwide football was still based around Belfast.
 Shelbourne and Bohs were often featured in the Belfast-centered Irish Football League before partition and the rivalry was kept on-off after they formed the new Irish Free State league with six other clubs.

 During 2006, a number of Bohemians fans formed an ultra group in an effort to create a more interesting atmosphere at home games.
 Named The Notorious Boo-Boys, the group bought flags and organised displays during games to lift the atmosphere of the home of Irish football Dalymount Park.
 The fans have friendly contacts with Prague club Bohemians 1905, Welsh club Wrexham AFC, Swedish club Malmö FF as well as English non-league and fellow supporter owned club FC United of Manchester.

 The club boasts some well known supporters such as Johnny Logan, Samuel L. Jackson, Aslan's Christy Dignam, alternative band Royseven, post-punk band Fontaines D.C., as well as musicians Brush Shiels, Rob Smith and novelist Irvine Welsh.
 The club also has a working relationship with Hibernian FC of Edinburgh.

+Collaborative kits

+Since the 2010s, Bohemians have regularly released jerseys that combine distinctive designs with cultural, social, and charitable collaborations, significantly boosting the club’s revenue.
+In 2021, the club released a limited edition jersey in collaboration with Fontaines DC, with a portion of profits donated to charity.
+In 2022, a Bob Marley-themed shirt was issued in partnership with the Movement of Asylum Seekers in Ireland (MASI) and Amnesty International, later officially sanctioned by Marley’s estate.
+In 2023, a second Fontaines DC shirt was released, raising funds for Medical Aid for Palestinians.
+In April 2024, Bohemians unveiled a jersey in partnership with the Irish Congress of Trade Unions (ICTU) to promote the "Better in a trade union" campaign.
+In 2025, the club continued this strategy with multiple releases: a Dublin Bus-themed jersey for the FAI Cup, a collaboration with Dublin-born DJ Annie Mac, and a 2025 FAI Cup shirt in partnership with Oasis.
+The Oasis shirt was promoted with a video featuring Paul Weller and WWE star Sami Zayn, generating international attention.
+Proceeds from the jerseys were split between the club and charities, including Music Generation Ireland and Irish Community Care Manchester.
+These initiatives helped Bohemians increase merchandise revenue from around €100,000 in the mid-2010s to over €2 million by 2025, with sales reaching an international audience across more than 50 countries.
+Between 2014 and 2022, Bohemians increased their jersey sales 3,300%.